-Our Philosophy is to making a difference to you and to the places you visit.
+Our Philosophy is to make a difference to you and to the places you visit.

 We pick you up from your hotel very early to travel by bus until Ollantaytambo where we stop for a break to buy the last purchases.
 Then immediately afterwards the bus will be taking us directly towards Piskacucho (2700 m.s.n.m.) a small community located at a height of the kilometre 82 of Cusco -